Toloka/docs-tolokers/en/common/troubleshooting/troubleshooting.md

 {% cut "I have installation problems because my operating system is too old" %}

 The app is available on devices running Android 6.0 or higher, or iOS 13.0 or higher.
 If you have an older version of the operating system, you won't be able to install the app.
-But you can complete tasks in the browser on your computer or laptop.
+But you can complete projects in the browser on your computer or laptop.

 {% endcut %}